Tuesday, January 31, 2023

 GraphQL Core Concepts

-· A GraphQL schema is made up of object types that define which kind of object can request and which fields.
-Clients send the queries, GraphQL validates the queries against the schema, then execute the validated queries.
+o A GraphQL schema is made up of object types that define which kind of object can be requested and which fields.
+Clients send the queries, GraphQL validates the queries against the schema, and then executes the validated queries.

 Advantages:

-GraphQL is faster than other communication APIs like Rest API because it reduced to multiple calls.
+GraphQL is faster than other communication APIs like REST API because it reduces to multiple calls

 GraphQL query is very complex.
 GraphQL has just a simple query language.
-When a query requested, the server performs database access.
-When access multiple fields in one query.
-It may request too many nested fields data at a single time.
-That could cause performance problems to avoid recursion queries.
-Can not cached data through GraphQL.
+When a query is requested, the server performs database access.
+When accessing multiple fields in one query.
+It may request many nested field data at a single time.
+That could cause performance problems to avoid recursive queries.
+Can not cache data through GraphQL.

-there are 2 types of APIs when designing synchronous communication in microservice architecture.
+· gRPC: There are 2 types of APIs when designing synchronous communication in a microservice architecture.
 It transports binary messages.

-o Public APIs should be aligned with the client request, and client can be web browser or mobile. public API should use Restful APIs over the HTTP protocol application request.
+o Public APIs should be aligned with the client request, and the client can be a web browser or a mobile device.

-A problem during communicating with backend API, the problem is inter-service communication makes heavy load on network traffic. network performance happened during inter service communication and backend communication and real time communication can bring down overall application performance.
+A problem during communication with the backend API, the problem is that inter-service communication makes heavy load on network traffic.
+Network performance happens during inter-service communication and backend communication, and real-time communication can bring down overall application performance.
 Business teams decide performance and streaming requirements.

 For example:

-Client request to backend microservices, but that microservices requires to call another microservices internal of the microservices.
-Adding item into shopping cart that need to calculate with up-to-date discount information.
-Shopping cart microservices expose API to the client When the client invokes this API to adding item into a shopping cart.
-Shopping cart microservices goes to invoke discount microservices to get latest discount information before adding items into shopping cart to calculate latest prices.
+Client requests to backend microservices, but those microservices require calling other microservices within the microservices.
+Adding item into the shopping cart that need to be calculated with up-to-date discount information.
+Shopping cart microservices expose API to the client.
+When the client invokes this API to adding item to a shopping cart.
+Shopping cart microservices go to invoke discount microservices to get the latest discount information before adding items to the shopping cart to calculate the latest prices.

-The best practice is to use Rest API between the client and the server, and which is the Public APIs and use gRPC between inter service communication to be performant.
-Use gRPC APIs, which is a scalable and fast API and able to develop different technologies with RPC framework.
-This will be also technology agnostic.
+To use the Rest API between the client and the server, which is the Public APIs, and use gRPC between inter service communication to be performant.
+Use gRPC APIs, which are a scalable and fast API, and are able to develop different technologies with the RPC framework.
+This will also be technology agnostic.

 gRPC is an open-source remote procedure call system, initially developed at Google. gRPC is a framework to efficiently connect services and build distributed systems.
 It is focused on high performance and uses the HTTP/2 protocol to transport binary messages.
-It is relying on the protocol buffer language to define service contracts.
-Protocol buffers also known as protobuf, allows you to define the interface to be used in service-to-service communication regardless of the programming language.
+It relies on the protocol buffer language to define service contracts.
+Protocol buffers, also known as protobuf, allows to define the interface to be used in service-to-service communication regardless of the programming language.
 It generates cross-platform client and server bindings for many languages.

-Most common usage scenarios include connecting services in microservice style architecture and connect mobile devices, browser clients to backend services.
-The gRPC framework allows developers to create services that can communicate with each other efficiently and independently from their preferred programming language.
-Once define a contract with Protobuf file, this contract can be used by each service to automatically generate the code that can set up the communication infrastructure.
-This feature simplifies the creation of the service interactions and together with high performance, makes gRPC the ideal framework for creating microservices and communicating between inter service communications.
+Most common usage scenarios include connecting services in microservice style architecture and connecting mobile devices and browser clients to backend services.
+The gRPC framework allows developers to create services that can communicate with each other efficiently and independently of their preferred programming language.
+Once a contract with a Protobuf file, this contract can be used by each service to automatically generate the code that sets up the communication infrastructure.
+This feature simplifies the creation of service interactions and, together with high performance, makes gRPC the ideal framework for creating microservices and communicating between inter-service communications.

 How it works

-gRPC, a client application can directly call a method on a server application on a different machine like it is a local object.
+gRPC, a client application can directly call a method on a server application on a different machine, as if it were a local object.
 It's making it easier for you to build distributed applications and services.
 As with many RPC systems, gRPC is based on the idea of defining a service that specifies methods, and these can be called remotely with their parameters and return types.

 On the server side, the server implements this interface and runs a gRPC server to handle client calls.
-On the client side, the client has a setup that provides the same methods as the server gRPC client, and servers can work and talk to each other in a different of environments from servers to your own desktop applications, that can be written in any language that gRPC supports.
+On the client side, the client has a setup that provides the same methods as the server gRPC client, and servers can work and talk to each other in different environments, from servers to your own desktop applications, which can be written in any language that gRPC supports.

-gRPC server, written by the C++ service, and 2 gRPC clients which are written with Ruby and Java client, and these are the client applications.
-Create gRPC server in Java or C-sharp with the clients in Go, Python or Ruby, all different applications can communicate over the pro to request which have defined into protobuf files.
+gRPC server, written by the C++ service, and 2 gRPC clients, which are written with Ruby and Java clients, and these are the client applications.
+Create a gRPC server in Java or C-sharp with clients in Go, Python, or Ruby; all different applications can communicate over the protocol to request which have defined in protobuf files.

 Tech Stack for Microservices: